 The court held that the video should be admitted to probate as an informal will under NSW Succession Act 2006 s 8, as it satisfied all of the requirements.

-If you have any further questions, or there’s a video that you believe qualifies as a Will that you would either like to admit to Probate or contest, please do not hesitate to give the team at Hentys Lawyers a call.
+If you have any further questions, or there’s a video that you believe qualifies as a Will that you would either like to admit to Probate, challenge or contest, please do not hesitate to give our team of expert Estate Lawyers a call.